selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

 A direct consequence of GPipe's approach is higher peak memory required to store more activation values.
 This is somewhat mitigated by discarding and re-calculating activation values during the backward pass.
 However, re-calculation introduces a 20% increase in computation overhead <d-cite key="qi2024zero"></d-cite>.

+It shall also be noted that since GPipe is a synchronous approach, some computing devices may need to be waiting for the weight to synchronize, causing nontrivial bubble ratios.

 ### PipeDream: The Representative Asynchronous Approach